-- Being afraid of your partner. - Constantly watching what you say to avoid a "blow up." - Feelings of low self-worth and helplessness about your relationship. - Feeling isolated from family or friends because of your relationship. - Hiding bruises or other injuries from family or friends.

-- Being prevented from working, studying, going home, and/or using technology (including your cell phone.) - Being monitored by your partner at home, work, or school. - Being forced to do things you don't want to do.
+- Being afraid of your partner. - Constantly watching what you say to avoid a "blow up." - Feelings of low self-worth and helplessness about your relationship. - Feeling isolated from family or friends because of your relationship. - Hiding bruises or other injuries from family or friends. - Being prevented from working, studying, going home, and/or using technology - Being monitored by your partner at home, work, or school. - Being forced to do things you don't want to do.